Planning

 The Case for the Traditional Reveal

 There's a reason the traditional reveal has endured.
-For many, that moment when the music swells and the doors open is the emotional peak of the entire day.
-If you highly value anticipation and tradition, waiting for the aisle is likely the right choice.
+For many, that moment when the music swells and the doors open is the emotional crest of the entire day.
+If you highly value anticipation and tradition, waiting for the aisle is likely the right choice—just plan cocktail-hour portraits tightly so you still see guests.

 Frequently Asked Questions